Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Overview of the Literature on the Dimensions of the New Taxonomy

 where \(th\) is a given threshold, S is a random variable and \(\gamma\) and \(\beta\) are shape and scale parameters of GPD, typically estimated using the Maximum Likelihood Estimate (MLE).
 The refined anomaly threshold, $\delta$ can be computed by

 where $q$ is the desired proportion of anomalies, $N$ is the number of AS values, $N_{th}$ is the number of these values that are higher than $th$ and $\hat{\gamma}$ and $\hat{\beta}$ are estimates for model parameters \citep{OmniAnomaly,POT_and_variants}.
 Therefore, using this method, two parameters need to be tuned: $q$ and the threshold $th$.
 Alternatively, some works use ML-based algorithms for anomaly/outlier detection on top of the anomaly scores or features computed by the DL models.
 Some examples include the IF, OCSVM and the Local Outlier Factor (LOF) \citep{Nguyen2021,CSL}.
 Finally, several works perform an exhaustive search over a predefined range of potential thresholds to identify that with the highest F1-score.
 In this approach, the F1-score is calculated for each candidate threshold in the range, and the optimal threshold \(\delta\) is selected as the one maximizing the F1-score \citep{USAD, GTA, Interfusion, Zhou2022_CAE-AD}.
+This approach provides an upper limit to the performance of the method.
+However, contrary to POT and ML-based approaches, it is not feasible in an online setting, where the threshold needs to be set before inference, without access to labeled anomalies.

 Instead of fixing a threshold for the entire inference stage, other approaches have been adapting a \textbf{Time-varying Threshold}.
 For example, the sigma-rule \eqref{eq: sigma_rule} can be used in a time-varying fashion with an Exponential Weighted Moving Average (EWMA) and an Exponential Weighted Standard Deviation (EWSD) \citep{Matar2023}, or with the Nonparametric Dynamic Thresholding (NDT) method proposed by \citet{MSL}.
 Finally, variations of POT may also be used to adapt the threshold over time, including streaming POT (SPOT) and drift-aware SPOT (DSPOT) \citep{POT_and_variants}.
+Compared to a time-invariant threshold, a time-varying threshold has the advantage of dynamically adjusting to the data, which is useful when the data is non-stationary.
+However, it has the disadvantage of needing to be computed continuously and may be sensitive to noise, as fluctuations in the \textit{AS} may adapt the threshold unnecessarily, reducing detection performance.